WAH-share/FTWL/README.md

 ##
 ## ✨ List of Tutorial

+You can check on this youtube link : [WAH-Learning](https://www.youtube.com/@WAH.Learning)

-- **[2025-01-30] M128-Learning Board.**
+- **M128-Learning Board.**
 A tutorial on How to use : the _M128 Learning Board_ created by TooPayz.
+[2025-01-30] First release.
   > Tutorial tentang bagaimana cara menggunakan : _M128 Learning Board_ yang dibuat oleh toopayz.
-- **[2025-01-30] AVR & MCU-Dude.**
+- **AVR & MCU-Dude.**
 A tutorial explaining _AVR MCU, AVRDude, and MCUDude_ and their relationship.
+[2025-01-30] First release.
   > Tutorial yang menjelaskan _MCU AVR, AVRDude, dan MCUDude_ dan hubungan mereka.
-- **[2025-01-30] AVR and Bootloader.**
+- **AVR and Bootloader.**
 A tutorial on How to setup the Bootloader for the AVR microcontroller (ATmega128).
+[2025-01-30] First release.
   > Tutorial tentang bagaimana mengatur Bootloader untuk mikrokontroller AVR (ATmega128).
-- **[2025-01-30] Arduino IDE and MCU-Dude.**
+- **Arduino IDE and MCU-Dude.**
 A tutorial on How to setup Arduino IDE to work with MCUDude.
+[2025-01-30] First release.
   > Tutorial tentang bagaimana mengatur IDE Arduino digunakan dengan MCUDude.

-You can check on this youtube link : [WAH-Learning](https://www.youtube.com/@WAH.Learning)

 ##
 ## ✨ To Do Tutorial